webdriverio/webdriverio/SRS Document.md

 situations for the user.

 ## 1.4 Product Scope
 Browser automation is the process of automatically executing instructions in a web browser to reach levels of efficiency and speed that would be difficult to achieve manually.
-There are many various web browser automation softwares are available for developers.
-One of the popular example is Selenium.
+There are many various web browser automation software are available for developers.
+One of the popular examples is Selenium.
 Selenium supports most programming languages except JavaScript.
 While WebdriverIO is considered Webdriver/Selenium 2.0 JavaScript bindings for Node.js.
 However, it would be a mistake to think that WebdriverIO is a just JavaScript version of Selenium.
-WebDriverIO is a full test framework with various additional features which lets developer to control online and mobile apps with just a few lines of code.
+WebDriverIO is a full test framework with various additional features which lets the developer to control online and mobile apps with just a few lines of code.

 ### Advantages
 * It would be easy to start and get used to for beginners.